Relintai/pandemonium_engine_docs/tutorials/scripting/debug/overview_of_debugging_tools.md

 ![](img/overview_remote.png)

+Note:
-.. note:: Some editor settings related to debugging can be found inside
+ Some editor settings related to debugging can be found inside
           the **Editor Settings**, under the **Network > Debug** and **Debugger** sections.